 Payment In Stages

 Another option is to get the work signed off at each stage and request payment each time.
-This way you get regular payments throughout the job and there is little room for complaints upon completion.
+This way, you get regular payments throughout the job, and there is little room for complaints upon completion.

 If They Still Won’t Pay

 Despite doing everything you can, sometimes customers still won’t make the payment.
-Send a letter or e-mail reminder of the payment to encourage customers to keep their end of the deal.
-You are also entitled to make regular phone calls to the customers – providing they are at a reasonable time of day and they aren’t constant.
+Begin by sending a letter or e-mail reminder of the price to encourage customers to keep their end of the deal.
+You are also entitled to make regular phone calls to the customers – providing they are at a reasonable time of day, and they aren’t constant.